VET Program Approval and Maintenance Procedure

 B. If decision is to proceed with a Vendor Accredited Program, it may be necessary to consult with the Legal Office to arrange a formal agreement for training delivery.
 Director, Skills and Education Delivery / Program Manager

-2. If the University enters into a new Vendor Accredited Program Agreement, for a program that has not previously been delivered, Registrar Services will create a new program code in the Student Management System to enable enrolments.
+2. If the University enters into a new Vendor Accredited Program Agreement for a program that has not previously been delivered, Student and Registrar Services will create a new program code in the Student Management System to enable enrolments.

 C. Either the Non-Award or Vendor Accredited Program Approval Form to be completed and distributed along with Qualification Impact Statements to determine potential impacts on others areas of the University if the qualification is introduced.
 Director, Skills and Education Delivery / Program Manager